 The art and beauty of automotive design, combined with the enduring genius of innovative engineering, will be celebrated at Messums Wiltshire throughout the month of May.

 Messums Wiltshire will be showcasing an important collection of magnificent post-war, European sportscars that together demonstrate the dynamic ways in which sportscar design and manufacture has evolved throughout the post-war decades.
-Seven beautifully preserved classics will be displayed alongside four individual modern cars (one on display at a time, unveiled every Friday in May) which demonstrate the engineering brilliance of modern-day pioneers of automotive design.
+Seven beautifully preserved classics will be displayed alongside two individual modern cars (one on display at a time, unveiled Friday 12 and 19 May) which demonstrate the engineering brilliance of modern-day pioneers of automotive design.

 Behind every classic car is an adventure in imagination, innovation, true grit and exceptional creative endeavour.
 Ground-breaking designers of the future have invariably been inspired by those who broke away from the design conventions of the past.
 With that in mind we are delighted to be hosting a series of talks and workshops led by automotive experts and inventors, to celebrate the best of the old and the brilliance of the new – hybrid, electric and hydrogen – technologies.